ddnexus/pagy/docs/migration-tips.md

 #### Preparation

 - Create an empty Pagy initializer file: you will add to it during the process.
+- Replace the legacy gem with `gem "pagy"` in the `Gemfile` and `bundle`, or install and require the gem if you don't use bundler.
 - Add the `include Pagy::Backend` statement to the application controller.
 - Add the `include Pagy::Frontend` statement to the application helper.
 - Keep handy the legacy gem doc and the [Pagy API doc](api/pagy.md) in parallel.